retsyx/amity/README.md

 ./pair_remote
 ```

-Hold the remote near the Raspberry Pi and simultaneously press the Menu/Back and the Volume Up (+) buttons for a couple seconds.
+Hold the remote near the Raspberry Pi.

+On a Siri Remote, simultaneously press the Menu/Back and the Volume Up (+) buttons for a couple seconds.

+On an Amazon Fire remote, press and hold the home button until an orange LED flashes.
+This may require a couple attempts.

 Follow the prompts.

 If successful, then the remote has been paired, and is ready for use.
 In addition, Amity's `config.yaml` file was updated.
-More about `config.yaml` in the next section.
+More about `config.yaml` in the [HDMI Configuration](#hdmi-configuration) section.

+### Using a Keyboard for Control

+Some media remotes (Amazon Fire, or common third party RF remotes) operate as keyboards.
+Amity can be controlled with these remotes after they have been installed or paired to the Raspberry Pi.
+Bluetooth remotes, like Amazon Fire, are [paired just like Siri Remotes](#pairing-a-siri-remote-or-a-ble-keyboard-remote).
+For generic RF remotes, that typically come with a USB dongle, plug in the dongle.
+Amazon Fire remotes are recommended as they are typically cheaper, and operate in well defined ways.
+Generic remotes can be peculiar, and may not work for arbitrary reasons.
+For example, some remotes have a power button that doesn't generate a key press.

+IR remotes are *not* supported.

+This document uses the Siri remote as an example, but remote operation is similar in all cases.
+In particular, Amity uses the direction buttons for activity selection.
+Amazon Fire activity buttons are undocumented, and are not supported.

 ### HDMI Configuration